rcn-ee/tidl-api/docs/source/overview.rst

     ExecutionObjectPipeline
     EOP
         A TIDL API class.
+Two use cases:

-Used to pipeline execution of a single input frame across multiple Execution Objects.
+        * Pipeline execution of a single input frame across multiple Execution Objects (:ref:`use-case-2`).
+        * Double buffering using the input and output buffer associated with an instance of ExecutionObjectPipeline (:ref:`use-case-3`).

         Refer :ref:`api-ref-eop` for a description of the ExecutionObjectPipeline class and methods.

     Configuration
         A TIDL API class.
 Used to specify a configuration for the Executor, including pointers to the network and parameter binary files.
 Refer :ref:`api-ref-configuration` for a description of the Configuration class and methods.